UNOPS/UiMetadataFramework/README.md

 }
 ```

-`FormRegister` class with the help of `MetadataBinder` class, will then be able to retrieve metadata for the class above.
-The metadata will be sent to the client as a JSON object:
+UIMF will then use .NET reflection to generate metadata describing the form.

 ```
 {